 Everybody knows that one of the great breakthroughs which mark the beginning of culture was the possibility of writing.
 Allowing to record events, stories and everything associated with culture.
-The first revolution was done by Babylonians who used tablets of clay to write all the information with its cuneiform calligraphy.
-The reason for using clay is because there was a great quantity along the rivers plains of Mesopotamia, from there this support was used across Europa and Egypt.
+The first revolution was done by the Babylonians who used tablets of clay to write all the information with its cuneiform calligraphy.
+The reason for using clay is because there was a great quantity along the river plains of Mesopotamia, from there this support was used across Europa and Egypt.

 But around the 3000BC, the Egyptians provoked the second “writing” evolution with the creation of papyrus.
 A really smooth and flexible surface that would accept inks without blur or smudge.
 The Papyrus plant that grew in the riverbanks of the Nile, would be reborn in this material which would be used by every country for a lot of millennia.
 Below these lines, there is an extract from the article “Papyrus in Ancient Egypt” from the Metropolitan Museum of art.
 This paragraph will help you understand the why of something I will explain later.